a-lipson/math/homework/analysis/336/project/sections/discussion.typ

 $
   a x^b + c log x ~ a x^b " with " c > 0.
 $
+Note that asymptotic equivalence requires constant.
+// We can make cruder comparisons with benchmark functions.
+// We use big and little "O" notations to relate the behavior of a given function $f$ to known functions:

 === Stirling's Formula

+In fact, we have the following proposition that factorials grow faster than any of the above functions.

+#proposition[
+  Factorial grows faster than any exponential function.
+]

+We will need the following Theorem to prove the result.

 #theorem[Stirling's Formula][
   $